Absences

 First Aid Room

 The First Aid Room is located next to the Office.
 In the event of serious accidents, or illness causing concern, parents are contacted.
 Please ensure the school is given your home, work and emergency phone contact numbers and that these are kept up to date.
-The School takes initiative in taking children to the Accident and Emergency Clinic when parents can be contacted or there is a delay in their arrival.
+The School takes the initiative in taking children to the Accident and Emergency Clinic when parents can be contacted or there is a delay in their arrival.